-The primary control variables (NS, DA, OCD and TA) are all significant at .05 level with all but DA in the predicted direction.
-The results suggest that LPTs with high financial leverage (DA) command higher bond ratings.
-The industry-based variables (LS\1, LS\2 and SS) are each found to be significant when added individually and together to the benchmark model.
+The primary control variables (NS, DA, OCD and TA) are all significant at the .05 level in the predicted direction.
+The industry-based variables (LS_1, LS_2 and SS) are each found to be significant when added individually and together to the benchmark model.
 In results not shown in this study, we find year of bond issue and size of bond issue to be statistically insignificant.
-All the models are significant at .05 level with Likelihood Ratios ranging between 21.9 and 123.5.
-Our results are comparable to other studies (Blume et al. 1998; Crabtree & Maher 2005; Gray et al. 2005) that have found debt coverage (OSD), leverage (DA) and profitability (NS) to provide explanatory power in the credit rating process.
-In addition, the significance of the log of total assets (TA) suggests that larger LPTs will command higher credit ratings confirming information asymmetry supposition by Krishnaswami et. al (1999).
+All the models are significant at the .05 level with Likelihood Ratios ranging between 21.9 and 123.5.
+Our results are comparable to other studies (Blume et al. 1998; Crabtree & Maher 2005; Gray et al. 2006) that have found debt coverage (OSD), leverage (DA) and profitability (NS) to provide explanatory power in the credit rating process.
+In addition, the significance of the log of total assets (TA) suggests that larger LPTs will command higher credit ratings, confirming information asymmetry supposition by Krishnaswami et. al (1999).

 The benchmark model 1 had a low pseudo R-square of 0.131 and adding the LPT sector variables individually only raised the pseudo R-square to 0.132 and 0.306 respectively (models 2 and 3).
-A marked difference in pseudo R-square (0.499) was noted when the two LPT sector variables (LS\1 and LS\2) were added to the benchmark model together (model 4).
-Overall, model 5 which incorporated all the industry-based variables (LS\1, LS\2 and SS) showed the best pseudo R-square result at 0.741
+A marked difference in pseudo R-square (0.499) was noted when the two LPT sector variables (LS_1 and LS_2) were added to the benchmark model together (model 4).
+Overall, model 5 which incorporated all the industry-based variables (LS_1, LS_2 and SS) showed the best pseudo R-square result at 0.741